mitsuba-renderer/drjit/docs/freeze.rst

    [0][3][1][0]: The literal value of this variable changed from 0x0 to 0x3f800000 [1]["c"].z[0]: The literal value of this variable changed from 0x0 to 0x3f800000

 This output can be used to determine which literal where made opaque.
+As stated above, it can be beneficial to make these literals opaque beforehand.

+**TODO**: remove this offset so that users don't have to know about this (+ update the code example).
 An implicit closure is always provided to the function as its first argument, offsetting all other arguments by one.
 In this case, the second argument of the function, the second argument of the list and the member ``z`` of the class have been detected as changing literals.